VadimZubchenko/fullstack-open-tehtavat/osa0/Single_Page_App/README.md

     server-->>browser: HTTP 200 OK<br/>the HTML document
     deactivate server

-    Note left of browser: HTML-code executes the link-tag of the HEAD<br/>for loading the CSS file. browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
+    Note left of browser: The browser retrieves the HTML-code and executes<br/>the link-tag of the HEAD for loading the CSS file. browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server
     server-->>browser: HTTP 200 OK<br/>the CSS file
     deactivate server

-    Note left of browser: HTML-code executes the script-tag of the HEAD<br/>for loading the JavaScript file. browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa.js
+    Note left of browser: The browser retrieves the HTML-code and executes<br/>the script-tag of the HEAD for loading the JavaScript file. browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/spa.js
     activate server
     server-->>browser: HTTP 200 OK<br/>the JavaScript file
     deactivate server

-    Note left of browser: HTML-code executes the JavaScript code, that makes<br/>request to the Server to get the notes in JSON browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
+    Note left of browser: The browser executes the JavaScript code, that makes<br/>GET request to the Server for the notes in JSON format browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server
     server-->>browser: HTTP 200 OK<br/>[JSON file with all notes inside]